QUIC-Fire-TT/ttrs_quicfire/CONTRIBUTING.md

 #### How do I Submit a Good Bug Report?
-When writing your bug report use this [template](https://github.com/QUIC-Fire-TT/ttrs_quicfire/issues/new?assignees=&labels=&template=bug_report.md&title=) and try and include the following things.
+When writing your bug report use this [template](https://github.com/QUIC-Fire-TT/ttrs_quicfire/issues/new?assignees=&labels=&template=bug_report.md&title=) and try and include the following things:

 * **Use a clear and descriptive title.**
 * **Describe the exact steps to reproduce the probelm** in as much detail